 Red-Bag is an independent company that specializes in software development for piping and mechanical engineering.
 Also services are provided such as authority consulting services.
 The name of Red-Bag is originating from the letters B-a-d-g-e-r.
 Badger was a leading engineering and construction company in the petroleum and chemicals industry until mid nineties.
 Red-Bag is founded by former Badger employees who gained extensive experience in the execution of Badger's projects.
-Red-Bag is a company that services end-users and suppliers of the petrochemical industry.
-The core business focuses on software for the full supply chain from design, build upto operation plus maintenance.
+Red-Bag is a company that provides services to end-users and suppliers of the petrochemical industry.
+The core business focuses on software for the full supply chain from design, build up-to operation plus maintenance.
 The disciplines covered are equipment and piping engineering.

 The organization is build around the core business of providing specialist software and services to our customers.
 At the same time the organization is responsive to sudden requests for assistance and to the specific requirements of our customers.

 The various disciplines are acting as self-contained business units, continuously specializing further in their field of work.
 The acquisition of work is focused on more challenging and complex assignments or tasks in line with the specific experience of the engineers and consultants of Red-Bag.

 Raytheon was the owner of Badger for many years with offices around the world.
 Badger, including the office in The Hague, was renamed in 1995 to Raytheon Engineers and Constructors.
 In 2000 Raytheon Engineers and Constructors were sold to Morrison and Knudsen and the company chose a new name Washington Group International.